joadr/fuzzyfilepath/README.md

 ```
 ctrl-p : opens the file selector

+ctrl-i : Import the file - import './file'

-ctrl-i : Import the file from the selector
+ctrl-alt-i : Import the file from - import file from './file'
 ```